Zyst/MEAN-Machine/README.md

 Although it may be at a slow pace because of work-stuff I'm planning on dropping the book 'course work' here.

-Everything in the book has code samples in [https://github.com/scotch-io/mean-machine-code](this git).
-And that itself is distributed under the [http://opensource.org/licenses/MIT](MIT License).
+Everything in the book has code samples in [https://github.com/scotch-io/mean-machine-code](this git) and that itself is distributed under the [http://opensource.org/licenses/MIT](MIT License)

-As such all the code inside this repo can also be freely used under the [http://opensource.org/licenses/MIT](MIT License).
+As such all the code inside this repo can also be freely used under the [http://opensource.org/licenses/MIT](MIT License) .